Gulf Air: Ownership and structure

 Gulf Air is state-owned.
 The airline's sole shareholder is the Gulf Air Group Holding Company, which holds the aviation assets of Bahrain Mumtalakat, the sovereign wealth fund of the government of the Kingdom of Bahrain.

-The Gulf Air Group is also the sole shareholder of the Bahrain Airport Company and Gulf Aviation Academy, and also holds shares in other aviation sector entities, including Bahrain Airport Services, Bahrain Duty Free Company and Gulf Handling Company.
+The Gulf Air Group Holding board on 5 December 2022, announced the appointment of Jeffrey Goh as its group chief executive officer.
+Goh, who was previously CEO at Star Alliance, was due to take up his new role on 1 January 2023.
+The Gulf Air Group Holding comprises national carrier Gulf Air, Bahrain Airport Company, BAC Jet Fuel Company, and Gulf Aviation Academy.
+The group is also a substantial shareholder in Bahrain Airport Services Company and Bahrain Duty Free Company.

 Business trends

 Gulf Air continues to be loss-making.
 In 2011, due largely to political unrest in the state of Bahrain, Gulf Air lost BHD95 million, and the loss grew to BHD196 million in 2012.
 A decision was taken in 2013 to implement a turnaround plan that involved reducing the airline's fleet, number of staff and number of destinations, and the losses reduced - and in 2015, the loss reported was BHD24.1 million, an 88% reduction from 2012.
 Efforts to become profitable have continued; in January 2019, the carrier announced a "boutique business model" as part of its business plans for 2019, as it aims to turn around its fortunes.

 Few business figures are released on a regular basis, but those available are shown below (as at year ending 31 December):